-In all cases, remember that the Platform Server cache and the client cache entries must become stale before the updated data will be seen by the client.
+In all cases, remember that the Platform Server cache and the client cache entries must become stale before the updated data is seen by the client.
 Specific cache entries can be updated immediately using the

-cache=validate will not cause the cache entry to be updated.
+cache=validate does not cause the cache entry to be updated.

 cache=update can be used to force regenerating such cache entries.